nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 3g.
 It has different tabs for today, tomorrow and date-wise events.
 3h.
 It allows to set priorities for different tasks.
 3i.
 It allows to repeat reminders on a periodic basis.
 3j.
-It can show all previous events which are marked ‘done’.
+It can show all previous events which are marked ï¿½doneï¿½.